seanthegeek/yaramail/docs/source/tutorial.md

     /*
     The total number of URLs must match the number of example.com URls.
-    Require at least one URL for this rule, otherwise all email with no URLs would match */
+    Require at least one URL for this rule, otherwise all email with no URLs would match.
+    */

     condition: